 To ensure the continued health and safety of all in the Florida Tech community, administration is working hard to ensure that visitors will:

 “Visitors” refers to all guests of the university, other than postal carriers/delivery drivers.
 This policy does not refer to remote employees or employees from other university locations.
-Visitors must complete the Florida Tech Safe Visitor Commitment registration form.
+Visitors must check in at the Florida Tech Security Office, which is located at the south located on the first floor of the South side of Shaw Hall, and show a valid photo ID:

 For information about coming to Florida Tech from countries outside the U.S.